Coming Back to the Body

 We don't know what we're holding until someone helps us put it down.

-If you can get a massage — go.
-Regularly.
-But in between — try Gua Sha.
-Take a stone and work it slowly up and down your legs, your muscles.
+If you can get a massage regularly — go.
+But in between, try Gua Sha.
+Take a stone and work it slowly up and down your legs and muscles.
 Or try Abhyanga — the Indian yogic practice of massaging warm oil into your body.
 Slow.
 Intentional.
 Present.

 Because here's what's actually happening when you touch your own body with care: you're telling that little version of you — the one who went through hard things without anyone to comfort her — I'm here now.
 I've got you.
 We're going to feel this out together.